 BioInnovation Institute (BII) promotes collaborative, interdisciplinary, research-based innovation in the life sciences and help build viable start-up companies with the necessary skills to ensure such innovations become widely available solutions for the benefit of human welfare and society.

-The BII Creation House Program issues convertible loans for risk-free maturation of novel start-up companies within biomedicine, medtech, industrial and biotechnology.
-The objective is to accelerate early-stage technical and commercial validation and increase the scientific maturity of the start-up to attract funding that can bring new solutions and innovative products to the market.
+The BioInnovation Institute (BII) Creation House Program issues convertible loans for risk-free maturation of novel life-science start-ups with technical proof of concept and a solid business plan.
+The objective is to accelerate early-stage technical and commercial validation and increase the scientific maturity of the start-up in order to attract funding that can bring new solutions and innovative products to the market.

-The Creation House Program is executed on site at the Institute’s incubator, which is located at COBIS in Copenhagen.
-It is expected that loan recipients relocate to the incubator where open offices and laboratories are offered at a reasonable cost.
-Here, the companies must carry out their main activities and take an active part in peer-to-peer and social activities.
+The Creation House Program is executed on-site at BII, which is located at COBIS in Copenhagen.
+It is expected that loan recipients relocate to BII where open offices and laboratories are offered at a reasonable price.

 Success for life sciences companies that complete the Creation House Program is the attraction of external funding for further development through agreements with investors, venture capital, corporate investments, trade sale or revenue.